-[Above Photo: Jeanette Vizguerra is forced underground (hiding in a Denver, C.O. church) to escape Trump’s ICE in a desperate attempt to remain with her family.
-She has lived in the U.S. since 1997 with her four American children.]
+(Above Photo: Jeanette Vizguerra is forced underground—hiding in a Denver, Colorado—church to escape Trump’s ICE in a desperate attempt to remain with her family.
+She has lived in the US since 1997 with her four American children.)

 “Come on, come on, come on, come on—this can’t be real” are words written and sang by Gil Scott-Heron in response to African Americans being slaughtered in Vietnam, during that dirty little war.
-Those words came slamming back to me like two freight trains crashing into each other, head-on.
-Gil’s words crashed into my mind and broke my heart while I was watching CNN’s report on underground homes being readied in Los Angeles (the City of Angels) to hide immigrants from authorities.
+Those words came slamming back to me like two freight trains crashing into each other—head-on.
+Gil’s words slammed into my mind and broke my heart while I was watching CNN’s report on underground homes being readied in Los Angeles (in the City of Angels) to hide immigrants from authorities.

 Before the GOP’s righteous white Christians spew about the law of the land, let me say that when a law is morally bankrupt, void of humanity, it is incumbent upon the citizens of a great nation to ignore it, to break it, to fight it, and to overturn it.